parsokev/graph_repo/README.md

 2. [Graphviz](https://www.graphviz.org/)

 > [!NOTE]
-> The scripts located at `./scripts/visualize_graph_MST.sh` and `./scripts/visualize_graph_SP.sh` are automatically executed
+> The scripts used to convert the processed information into output formatted graphical image are automatically executed
-> at the conclusion of the program to generate the graphical image of the MST and shortest path, respectively.
+> at the conclusion of the program to generate the graphical image of the MST or shortest path.
 If these images are not
-> produced, the path to the local bash env folder (**path used by scripts is defined on first line**) may be incorrect and
+> produced, the path to the local env folder to Graphviz on Windows Systems or the local bash env folder on Linux/MacOS
-> will need to be changed to the correct local path to bash in order to execute properly.
-You may also simply copy and paste the commands
+> may be invalid and needs to be corrected.
+On Linux/Mac systems, you may copy and paste the commands from the appropriate script to manually
-> from the appropriate script to manually generate the image of the requested type after the program has finished.
+> generate the image of the requested type after the program has finished.
+On Windows systems you must correctly enter the path to
+> 'bin' folder in your System's environment variables in order for Powershell to be able to access it for image generation.
-> **Please ensure you have preinstalled [Graphviz](https://www.graphviz.org/download/) before executing the program.**
+> **Please confirm [Graphviz](https://www.graphviz.org/download/) has been installed before executing the program.**

 After cloning this repository in your preferred text editor, enter the commands into the terminal: